Argyroxiphium: Distribution

 Silverswords are endemic to Hawaiʻi and occur only on the islands of Maui and Hawaiʻi.
 They grow primarily over 1200 m above sea level in bogs, alpine shrublands, or wet shrublands.
 A. sandwichense is able to grow at high altitudes between 2125 m and 3750 m on cinder and lava with relatively little rainfall.
 The Haleakalā silversword (A sandwicense ssp. macrocephalum) is constrained to Haleakalā on Maui while the Mauna Kea silversword (A. sandwicense ssp. sandwicense) is specific to Mauna Kea on Hawaiʻi.
 Each of the other species is found primarily at lower altitudes with much higher annual rainfall.

 Conservation

 The Mauna Loa or Kaʻū silversword (A. kauense) has been classified as critically endangered and the Mauna Kea and Halekalā silverswords (A. sandwichense) have been classified as endangered in the IUCN Red List.
 Direct damage from humans and from ungulate browsing have significantly damaged silversword populations, but dedicated management efforts have resulted in successful conservation of some species.
 In particular, the Haleakalā silversword population reached a low of approximately 4,000 plants in the 1920s, but rebounded to over 6,500 individuals by 1970.
 On the other hand, the Mauna Kea silversword population was composed of approximately 50 naturally occurring individuals and 500 outplanted individuals in 1999.
 The East Maui greensword (A. virescens) is apparently extinct, but in 1989 plants were discovered that appear to be hybrids between it and the Haleakalā silversword.
+The hybrid is known as the Pu'u 'Alaea greensword.